Are Botox, Dysport and Juvederm Vegan?

-Not only is Botox made of a non-vegan ingredient, the injectable is also tested on animals.
-To determine the Lethal Dose (LD50) of each batch, Allergan injects mice with the solution, and the quality control technicians count how many die.
-Unfortunately, since in toxic amounts botulinum toxin paralyzes vital organs, such as the lungs, the mice experience a slow, agonizing death.
-There is some promising news, at least.
-Allergan worked to reduce its animal testing by 95%, instead switching to a cell-based assay.
-Although this has not completely eliminated their animal testing it is a large improvement.
+Botox is also tested on animals.
+To determine the Lethal Dose (LD50) of each batch, Allergan injects mice with the solution and records how many die.
+Allergan is working to reduce its animal testing by 95% by switching to a cell-based assay.
+Although this has not completely eliminated their animal testing, it is a large improvement.

 Are other botulinum toxins vegan?

-Botox's main rivals, Xeomin/Bocouture and Dysport/Azzalure also contain human albumin, making them not vegan-friendly.
-The two manufacturers also use animal testing, although Merz is switching testing types for about a 95% reduction in animal testing for Xeomin and Bocouture, and Ipsen also pledged to stop animal testing of its Dysport and Azzalure.
+Botox's main rivals, Xeomin/Bocouture and Dysport/Azzalure, also contain human albumin.
+The two manufacturers also test on animals, although Merz is switching testing types for a 95% reduction in animal testing for Xeomin and Bocouture.
+Ipsen has pledged to stop animal testing of its Dysport and Azzalure.

-A South Korean company, Medytox, does produce a botulinum toxin that does not contain human albumin.
-Neuronox instead contains a plant protein, which gives it vegan-friendly ingredients, and arguably, makes it safer for human use.
-There is one catch: this vegan Botox alternative is not available in the U.S., and a licensing agreement with Allergan likely means it will not be available any time soon.
+The South Korean company Medytox produces a botulinum toxin that does not contain human albumin.
+Neuronox contains a plant protein, which makes its ingredients vegan and, arguably, safer for human use.
+Unfortunately, this vegan Botox alternative is not available in the U.S.

 Is Juvederm vegan?

-Juvederm products, including its lip fillers, are made of hyaluronic acid.
-This natural wrinkle-filling substance is found throughout animal tissues.
-Many orthopedic injectables are made with hyaluronic acid found in rooster combs, but most dermal fillers, including Juvederm, source theirs from bacterial fermentation.
-Since Juvederm fillers are produced using bacterial fermentation, not animals, their ingredients are vegan.
+Juvederm products are made of hyaluronic acid, which is a natural wrinkle-filling substance found throughout animal tissues.
+While many orthopedic injectables are made with hyaluronic acid found in rooster combs, most dermal fillers, including Juvederm, source theirs from bacterial fermentation.
+Since Juvederm fillers are produced using bacterial fermentation, their ingredients are vegan.

 However, most medical products, including dermal fillers, are required by law to be tested.
 Juvederm has been tested on animals, but just as with Botox, Allergan has committed to greatly reducing their animal testing.